open-power/skiboot/doc/device-tree/ibm,opal/power-mgt.rst

 ---------------------------------------

 These properties are added when ultra-turbo(WOF) is enabled.
-These properties give the max turbo and max ultra-turbo pstate.
+These properties give the max turbo and max ultra-turbo pstate-id as specified in the ibm,pstate-ids file.
+The frequencies present in turbo to ultra-turbo range are referred to as boost/WOF frequencies and these are attained by the CPU under favourable environmental conditions, low workloads and low active core counts.

 Example: